 The Catalyst Program is designed to mentor students in their journey to a deeper knowledge of self though the practice of wilderness self-reliance, primitive technology, connection to the land base, and the pursuit of greater internal and external awareness.

 Some students may be able to earn high school credit through their guidance departments, check with us for more information.

 This program will be held at Twinfield Union School, Plainfield VT.

 Cost and Dates:

-Sign up for either the whole year of eight weekends or the Fall Semester, or the Spring Semester separately of four weekends each.
+Sign up for either the whole year or the Fall or Spring Semester separately.

 Deposits or full payments are due with registration.
 Payment plans can be established through monthly direct draw via online checkouts.

 Deposit $200 Balance: $950 Full Price: $1150 ($50 off)

 Fall Semester Tuition:

 Deposit: $200 Balance: $400 Full Price: $600